prrvchr/OAuth2OOo/README.md

 ### What has been done for version 1.0.1:

-- Writing of 15 functions in Calc AddIns as described in the idl file [OAuth2Plugin.idl][55]
+- Writing of 15 functions in Calc AddIns as described in the following files:

+   - The file [OAuth2Plugin.idl][55] which declares new interfaces to UNO.
+   - The file [CalcAddIns.xcu][56] which makes available these new interfaces in the list of Calc functions.
+   - The file [OAuth2Plugin.py][57] which is the implementation of the UNO service `com.sun.star.auth.Oauth2Plugin` providing these new interfaces.
+   - The file [plugin.py][58] which is the library implementing the interfaces of this new UNO service.

+- These 4 new files give access to **15 new Calc formulas** which are:

     - `GETHTTPBOBY(URL,METHOD,ENCODING,PARAMETERS)`
     - `PARSEHTML(DATA,PATH,BASEURL)`